d-morrison/IntroStatActivities/_book/03-EDA-categorical.md

 ## Additional Notes

-Use this space to summarize your thoughts and take additional notes on today's activity
+Use this space to summarize your thoughts and take additional notes on today's activity.